 Application for candidacy should occur in the candidate's synod of residence.
 In the case of someone who does not reside in the United States, application may be made to a synod where there is a familial or mentor relationship, or a request may be made to the Conference of Bishops for a synodical assignment.
-Synods should consult with the Global Mission unit regarding candidates from outside the United States (other than the ELCIC).
+Synods must consult with the Service and Justice home area regarding candidates from outside the United States (other than the ELCIC).